 An environmental hazard assessment is required for condo and co-op projects if an environmental problem is identified by the lender through performance of its project underwriting or due diligence.
 If environmental problems are identified, the problems must be determined to be acceptable.
-Lenders should keep a copy of this assessment in file.
+Lenders should keep a copy of this assessment in the project review file.

 The table below describes two types of environmental hazard assessments.